sam-is/OgcApi.Net/docs/configuration.md

 - **ApiDocumentPage** - URL to the API definition (Swagger or custom HTML page with API description)
 - **ApiDescriptionPage** - URL to the API documentation (OpenAPI JSON)

-In the landing page options, you can optionally specify:
+**Optional:**
 - **LicenseName** - Name of the license
 - **LicenseUrl** - URL to the license definition
 - **Links** - A list of other links

-In collection options, you must specify:
+The Conformance declaration states the conformance classes from standards or community specifications identified by a URI that the API conforms to.

+### Collection options

+**Required:**
 - **Id** - unique identifier of the collection
 - **Title**
-- Features options that dependents on the data provider
+- Features options that depend on the data provider
-- Tiles options that dependents on the data provider
+- Tiles options that depend on the data provider

 Collection can be:
-- features only.
-All data will be published as GeoJson objects
+- **Features only** - All data will be published as GeoJson objects
-- tiles only.
-Collection in this case will be published as MapBox Vector Tiles
+- **Tiles only** - Collection in this case will be published as MapBox Vector Tiles
-- hybrid: features + tiles.
-That means that API consumer can use tiles API for fast data queries and features API to get precise objects coordinates or modify objects
+- **Hybrid (features + tiles)** - API consumer can use tiles API for fast data queries and features API to get precise objects coordinates or modify objects

 Tiles and features providers for one collection can be different.
 For example, you can create collection that publishes features from the database, but the tiles can be taken from mbtiles file.

-In collection options, you can optionally specify:
+**Optional:**
 - **Description**
 - **Links** - a list of other links
 - **Extent** - the spatial and/or temporal extent of the collection